 ABORIGINAL DIVORCE & FAMILY LAWYER

 After an initial order in 2012, “Tommy” and his ex-spouse “Jan” were divorced in a family law court in 2016.
-He lived in Ontario, while she made her home 65 kilometers away, just across the border in Quebec.
+He lived in Ontario, while she made her home 65 kilometres away, just across the border in Quebec.
 Their daughters, nine and 13, lived with their mother.
 Jan was non-Aboriginal and supported Tommy’s desire to keep their daughters engaged with their First Nations heritage.

 What Tommy sought was a change in the girls’ custodial situation.
 He wanted his daughters to either live with him or attend school in Ontario.
 He also asked the court for more access on weekends to allow the girls to attend Aboriginal Day every June 21 (now known as National Indigenous Peoples Day).
 It was said it’s important to go to powwows in or near his home.